DIGIEGGS/RNPolygonChart/README.md

 ## Getting started

-#### Installation

-## For Managed Workflow users using Expo

-This component is not supported in the managed workflow for expo for the time being.
+- This component is not supported in the managed workflow for expo for the time being.

+## Installation

 ```
 npm install react-native-svg react-native-polygon-chart